-Superb French pro guitarist, occasionally plays in duos with Dany and was in the line-up for the open air Piano Du Roc concert in Ganges on 2nd July 2010 in Dave West's absence.
+Superb French pro guitarist, played in duos with Dany while he lived in France and joined the line-up for a couple of gigs during this period in Dave West's absence.

 Alain plays with a number of French bands and also duos with his

 partner Katia, playing mostly English and American pop and rock.